saireddyaem/NYC-Assignment/client/README.md

 THe GET call what you shared in assignment is not giving any response.
 So for now i hard coded the form values.

 RUN:
-To run this use npm install and npm start to show the form in port:3000
+To run this go to Client folder and run npm install and npm start to show the form in port:3000